Published July 9, 2026 · Updated August 10, 2026 · 10 min read

 16PersonalitiesFull type + a substantial profileCareer/relationship premium add-onsFree results~12 min

-Make the LeapusFull assessment + real results: resistance pattern, 3 paths, synthesisDeep-dive plans $29-99 (optional)Free results~10 min
+Make the LeapusFull assessment + real results: resistance pattern, 3 paths, synthesisDeep-dive career deep-dives $29 (Brief) / $79 (Roadmap) (optional)Free results~10 min

 CareerFitterFree test + a basic resultFull report (~$20)Freemium~15 min